AurelianSpodarec/laser-red-front-end-test/README.md

 ### Button Component

 The current Button component using asChild does not correctly replace the native <button> DOM element with the nested element.
 As a result, accessibility and keyboard navigation (e.g., tabbing twice) are affected.

 The component should be refactored into a hook-based system, separating logic from presentation.
 This will allow building custom button variations more cleanly and make the component both accessible and scalable.
+Most button components keep things in one file, but I always found it difficult to create custom buttons while retaining the functionality and 100% fluidity. useHook seems to be a good solution to this, allowing the user to create abstractions that they want with full customisability and modularity.

 ### sSection Component